 - Beef Birria Tacos w/ Consomé: These birria tacos are EVERYTHING!!
 They start with two corn tortillas dipped in consomé, then stuffed with cheese, and fried (Quesadilla!!).
 Next comes succulent, flavorful beef topped with onions, cilantro, and fresh lime juice.
 Served with a side of consomé for dipping.

-If you make this If you make this chile de árbol hot sauce I’d love your feedback.
+If you make this chile de árbol hot sauce I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

 - 1/2 ounce dried chile de árbol, destemmed and deseeded, approximately 1/2 cup